We are innovating a new climate-friendly Heat Storage Technology.

 We are creating a new method for storing energy in the form of heat during the summer.
 During the winter, the heat is used to heat water and indoor air.

-"Decision on grants to implement project: The Swedish Energy Agency decides to grant support in the form of grants to K-mit AB for the implementation of the project "Microgrid with sand battery" during the period 1 June 2023 - 31 October 2023."
+"Decision on grants to implement project: The Swedish Energy Agency decides to grant support in the form of grants for the implementation of the project "High-Temperature Heat Pumps for Thermal Batteries" during the period

 The Swedish Energy Agency